pypa/setuptools/docs/userguide/quickstart.rst

         [tool.setuptools]
         include-package-data = true
-        # This is already the default behaviour if your are using
+        # This is already the default behaviour if you are using
         # pyproject.toml to configure your build.
         # You can deactivate that with `include-package-data = false`